 In our pets this must always be carried out under general anaesthesia – something many people would prefer!
 Although this can be daunting for pet owners, we aim to minimise the risk as much as possible.
 All patients receive a full health check once they are admitted and blood tests are available that can check liver and kidney function before any drugs are given.
 If a problem is identified, we will call you and discuss whether the dental can proceed with revisions to the procedure or whether the operation will need to be postponed to allow the issue to be investigated further or treated.

-The equipment used in the practice during dental procedures is very similar to the equipment in our own dentist’s surgeries and includes ultrasonic scalers, hand instruments, high-speed air driven drills, and a polisher.
-If your pet requires any tooth extractions, local anaesthetics can be used to reduce discomfort.
+The equipment used in the practice during dental procedures is very similar to the equipment in our own dentist’s surgeries and includes ultrasonic scales, hand instruments, high-speed air driven drills, and a polisher.
+If your pet requires any tooth extractions, local anesthetics can be used to reduce discomfort.
 Although tooth sockets are often left open following an extraction, more complex procedures require a surgical approach that involves suturing a flap of gum over the hole which will allow the mouth to heal quickly.

 Will they still be able to eat?